Custodial Symmetry Breaking and Higgs Signatures at the LHC: THEORETICAL FRAMEWORK

 The existence of new charged Higgses could change the properties of the SM Higgs.
 In particular, the decay of the SM-like Higgs into two photons could be modified because the charged Higgs can enter into the effective coupling at one-loop level.
 We use the following relation to constrain the interaction between the SM-like Higgs and the charged Higgses:

 The ATLAS collaboration measured this ratio and find that $\mu_{\gamma \gamma}=1.04^{+ 0.10}_{-0.09}$~\cite{ATLAS:2022tnm} , while CMS finds $\mu_{\gamma \gamma}=1.12 \pm 0.09$~\cite{CMS:2021kom}.
 Using these results we show the predictions for $\mu_{\gamma \gamma}$ in our model in Fig.~\ref{fig:mugg} for different values of $a_2$ and the Higgs mass.
-It can be seen that only when $a_2$ is zero or positive can the LHC bounds be satisfied.
-If the Higgs mass is below 400 GeV one cannot satisfy the bounds when $a_2=-1$.
-Therefore, these bounds have significant impact on the allowed parameter space, essential ruling out $a_2 < 0$ for a Higgs masses near the electroweak symmetry breaking scale.
+It can be seen that when $a_2$ is zero or positive the LHC bounds can be satisfied in most of the parameter space.
+If the Higgs mass is below approximately 250 GeV one cannot satisfy the bounds when $a_2=1$.
+Therefore, these bounds have significant impact on the allowed parameter space, essential ruling out $a_2 > 0$ when the new charged Higgs is very light.